e-daniel/4-player-pong/README.md

 Version of the arcade classic pong, but with 4 simultaneous players.
 Implemented on an UPDuino

 ## Project information
 This project was part of a group project for Intro to Digital Logic Circuits (ES4).
 This project was implemented on the UPDuino V2.0, part name iCE40UP5K-SG48I.
-Other group members are Olive Garst, Tiamike Dudley, and Daisy Sanchez
+Other group members are Olive Garst, Tiamike Dudley, and Daisy Sanchez.

 ## Game concept
 - Like the classic version of pong, each player controls a "paddle" which they move along the edge of the play area.
 There are 4 players, each belonging to one of the 4 sides of the play area.